esamattis/node-hbsfy/README.md

 ## Options

+### Custom Extension

 You can use `--extensions` or `-e` subarg option to configure custom extensions for the transform:

     browserify -t [ hbsfy -e html,htm ] main.js > bundle.js

+### Alternate Precompiler/Compiler

+You can specify how the templates are precompiled by using `-p` or `--precompiler`, which might also be used with the `-c` or `--compiler` option, like so:

+    browserify -t [ hbsfy -p ember-template-compiler -c Ember.Handlebars ] main.js > bundle.js

+By default the precompiler is the [handlebars](https://www.npmjs.org/package/handlebars) node module and the compiler is `"require('hbsfy/runtime')"`.

 ## Programmatic usage